ThatsVie/atlas-web_back_end/Session_authentication/README.md

 ### Testing with `curl`

 This task does not involve direct testing with `curl` commands since it focuses on internal class behavior.
-However, you can continue to test other endpoints using `curl` if needed.

 ### Testing with Postman